Mekala02/Neural-Network-Implementation/README.md

 Xavier<br/>
 (You can choose kernel for individual layers)

-Adding Layer:
+Adding Layer:<br/>
-node_count: Layers node count.
+node_count: Layers node count.<br/>
-activation: Activation function for this layer (Sigmoid, Relu, Softmax), you have to pass the function not the name.
+activation: Activation function for this layer (Sigmoid, Relu, Softmax), you have to pass the function not the name.<br/>
-input_len: Input lenght for this layer (Only use for first layer because network automatickly fills it for other layers).
+input_len: Input lenght for this layer (Only use for first layer because network automatickly fills it for other layers).<br/>
-kernel_initializer: Weight initialization (He, Xavier).
+kernel_initializer: Weight initialization (He, Xavier).<br/>

 ```python
 add_layer(node_count, activation, input_len=0, kernel_initializer=None)